Generic Name: ponatinib (poe NA ti nib)

 Ponatinib may also be used for purposes not listed in this medication guide.

 What is the most important information I should know about ponatinib?

 Ponatinib may cause heart or blood vessel problems that could lead to heart attack or stroke.

-Call your doctor or get emergency medical help if you have: chest pain spreading to your jaw or shoulder, shortness of breath, sudden numbness or weakness, severe headache, severe dizziness, or problems with vision or speech.
+Call your doctor or get emergency medical help if you have: chest pain spreading to your jaw or shoulder, shortness of breath, dizziness, severe stomach pain, swelling in your legs, sudden numbness or weakness, headache, or problems with vision or speech.